padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 Waterbodies appear dark, randomly sample 20 pixels using the "Add a marker" tool.
-Before you use the "Add a marker" tool, under **Geometry Import** click "+new layer" (see the figure below) to create a new geometry.
-Note, "+new layer" may not be readily available if you did not complete Activity 7.
+Before you use the "Add a marker" tool, under **Geometry Imports** click "+new layer" (see the figure below) to create a new geometry.
+Note, the **Geometry Imports** may not be readily available if you did not complete Activity 7.